 The Youth Development Council is pleased to present the 2017-2019 Collective Impact Webinar Training, which you may access by clicking on the YouTube arrow above.
-The first 30 minutes is hosted by YDC Staff, putting into context the upcoming biennial Request for Applications process, and the importance of communities to be implementing and/or strengthening your youth-focused Collective Impact partnerships.
+The first 30 minutes is hosted by YDC Staff, putting into context the now closed biennial Request for Applications process, and the importance of communities to be implementing and/or strengthening their youth-focused Collective Impact partnerships.

 The bulk of the training (the remaining three hours) is hosted by Education Northwest consultants Julie Petrokubi and Aurora Moore, as well as by Liz Weaver from Tamarack Institute.
 You will want to print off their Activities and Tools before starting the training.
 Their Collective Impact PowerPoint will be referenced repeatedly as well, however you will be able to see their document during the training.

-Please take a moment to subscribe to the YDC Superlist to make sure you receive announcements of all funding opportunities.
+Please subscribe to the YDC Superlist to make sure you receive announcements of all future funding opportunities.

 The YDC invests in programs that work with the youth and families they serve as well as other programs and institutions within their community, each with a specific goal working toward the success of youth who need it most.
 This work needs to be intentional, a true partnership from all involved to ensure that the problems and solutions to those problems are correctly identified and implemented: programs that assist people who are not in power, allowing them to hold positions where their voice is not just heard, but acted upon.
 Programs using this methodology don’t just work in collaboration with others but instead work collectively.